knifecake/steady-queue/README.md

     print('tralala')
 ```

-- `priority` is a non-negative integer determining the importance of tasks
+- `priority` is an integer between -100 and 100 determining the importance of
-  within the same queue.
-The smaller the value, the higher the priority.
-The
+  tasks within the same queue.
+The larger the value, the higher the priority.
-  default value is `0`.
+  The default value is `0`.
 - `queue_name` is the name of the queue where instances of this task will run.
   If not specified, it defaults to the `default` queue.
 - `backend` is the key of the backend that will be used in the `TASKS`